The Happiness Boys: Career

 Jones and Hare specialized in comic songs that commented on trends and popular culture.
 When the song "Collegiate" swept the country and prompted a host of similar tunes, Jones and Hare countered with "We Ain't Never Been to College".
 Gracious living and social propriety were skewered in Jones and Hare's "Etiquette Blues".
 America's fascination with radio triggered the pungent parody "Twisting the Dials", probably the very first comedy sketch of its kind: Billy and Ernie simulate tuning a radio and getting snatches of random radio programs (Ernie's stentorian recitation of "Gunga Din" interrupted by Billy singing a fast Hawaiian song; Billy saccharinely introducing children's storyteller "Daddy Scarem" [Ernie], who turns out to be pretty grim; an incomprehensible boxing match, etc., punctuated by frequent time-outs for station identifications and time signals).

 One of their most pointed satires, recorded with a full orchestra, was "We Can't Sleep in the Movies Anymore".
 Jones and Hare demonstrate how talking pictures have changed a restful evening in a theater into a noisy onslaught of "sneezes, squawks, and squeals".
 The lyrics also note that the actors' voices seldom matched their silent screen images:

 HARE: The sheik is from the ghetto.
 I thought he came from Spain.

 JONES: His voice is high falsetto!
 And he sounds like he's in pain!

-Jones and Hare kidded the "talkies", but were featured in A Movietone Divertissement (MGM, 1928) and Rambling 'Round Radio Row #4 (Warner Brothers/Vitaphone, 1932), both sound short subjects.
+Jones and Hare kidded the "talkies", but were among the first to appear in the new sound films.
+They starred in an early Vitaphone short, The Happiness Boys (1927), and were featured in A Movietone Divertissement (MGM, 1928).

 Radio's "Happiness Boys" changed their identities and allegiance whenever they changed sponsors.
-For Taystee Bread, for example, Jones and Hare became "The Taystee Loafers", and for Interwoven Socks they became "The Interwoven Pair."
-Regardless of their affiliation, they continued with their songs and jokes through the 1930s.

-The partnership ended with Ernie Hare's death on March 9, 1939.
-Hare's 16-year-old daughter, Marilyn Hare, joined Jones at the microphone, allowing the act to continue as "Jones and Hare" for about a year, until she left to pursue a movie career in Hollywood.
-Jones died within the year, on November 23, 1940.
+Jones and Hare became "The Flit Soldiers" (1928, for Standard Oil's Flit insecticide), "The Interwoven Pair" (for Interwoven Socks, 1930–33), and "The Taystee Loafers" (for Taystee Bread, 1936), but they were known professionally as the Happiness Boys between these engagements.
+Toward the end of the 1930s they were sponsored by Sachs Furniture, over New York station WMCA.

+When Hare became ill in early 1939, his 15-year-old daughter Marilyn Hare filled in for him at the microphone, allowing the act to continue as "Jones and Hare."
+Ernie Hare died on March 9, and Marilyn joined WMCA full-time on March 19.
+She kept singing and joking with Jones for almost a full year.
+In March 1940 a talent scout for Republic Pictures offered her a movie contract, and she left for Hollywood.

+Billy Jones died within the year, on November 23, 1940.